oronboni/Infra/ClusterCreationLab/ClusterCreationLab.md

 Should look like this:
 ![UserAssignedManagedIdentity1](Images/UserAssignedManagedIdentity1.png)

-Go to the VMSS azure resources created from the AKS cluster creation command (under MC_MyManagedClusterRG_* resource group), and click on the Identity section:
+Go to the VMSS that was created by the AKS cluster creation command (under MC_MyManagedClusterRG_* resource group), and click on the Identity section:
 ![UserAssignedManagedIdentity2](Images/UserAssignedManagedIdentity2.png)

 Add the identity that you just created: